esoeylemez/netwire/README.md

 ```

 Remember that `3` really means `pure 3`, a constant wire.
 The integral
-of the constant 3 is $3 t + c$ and here $c = 5$.
+of the constant 3 is `3*t + c` and here `c = 5`.
 Here is another
 example:

 ``` haskell
 integral 5 . time
 ```

-Since `time` denotes $t$ the integral will be $\frac{1}{2} t^2 + c$,
+Since `time` denotes `t` the integral will be `t^2/2 + c`, again with `c
-again with $c = 5$.
-This may sound like a complicated, sophisticated
+= 5`.
+This may sound like a complicated, sophisticated wire, but it's
-wire, but it's really not.
-Surprisingly there is no crazy algebra or
+really not.
+Surprisingly there is no crazy algebra or complicated
-complicated numerical algorithm going on under the hood.
-Integrating
+numerical algorithm going on under the hood.
+Integrating over time
-over time requires one addition and one division each frame.
-So there
+requires one addition and one division each frame.
+So there is nothing
-is nothing wrong with using it extensively to animate a scene or to move
+wrong with using it extensively to animate a scene or to move objects in
-objects in a game.
+a game.

 Sometimes categorical composition and the applicative interface can be
 inconvenient, in which case you may choose to use the arrow interface.